donnm/mtk_fw_tools/README.md

 Load the resulting `alice-translated-py.bin` into your favourite disassembler!

-Note: All BL and BLX instructions in the decoded file are not translated back to their original state.
+Note: All BL and BLX instructions in the decoded file are not translated back to their original target addresses.
 This should be implemented soon.